EternityForest/THUNDERWARS/README.md

 ### LONG TERM ALIGNMENT
 * What kind of person do you intend to become?
-* Review Charter of the Realm
+* Review your CHARTER OF THE REALM
 * What "someday" projects would you like to eventually work on?
 * What are your current top goals?
 * What steps have you taken this week towards your goals?